pkmn/engine/src/lib/gen1/README.md

 - **Bide**: If the opponent faints after Bide inflicts damage on Pokémon Showdown residual damage incorrectly still gets applied to Bide's user.
 - **Leech Seed**: Leech Seed fails to heal its source side if a seeded target faints due to recoil/crash damage on Pokémon Showdown.
+Pokémon Showdown also updates the battle's last damage field with the uncapped Leech Seed damage which has consequences for Bide and Counter.
 - **Pay Day**: Pay Day should still scatter coins if it hits (but doesn't break) and opponent's Substitute but doesn't on Pokémon Showdown.
 - **Flinch**: Flinching does not get cleared during move selection on Pokémon Showdown and is